 Lindeman Island Resort used to be one of the premier tourist destinations in Australia.
 It was sold to Club Med who closed it in April 2012 and on-sold then to Chinese interests.
 They have done nothing to reopen it.
 We anchor off the boat ramp and walk into the derelict resort.

 It is very sad to see the neglected resort, paint pealing off window frames, windows smashed, roofs blown back by recent cyclones and doors smashed in by winds or seas.
 The swimming pool is covered in algae and pumice.
 It is disgusting.
-Veto thought it was land a went right in, disappearing under.
+Veto thought it was land and went right in, disappearing under.
 Luckily she still had on her lifejacket and she came back up and Michael plucked her from the water.

 |Damage to a toilet, caused by the recent cyclone?

 We check out the reception area and what was probably the bar and restaurant areas.
 Some of the doors and windows are blown in and there is aluminium sheeting blocking it up.
 We walk back past the water sports building and then to the wharf.
 This looks in reasonable condition, only the steps are covered in oysters.
-There is still a couple of tide times still posted on the wharf buildings!
+There is still a couple of tide times posted on the wharf buildings!

 We head back out and go to Seaforth Island which is to the south of Lindeman.
 We were going to land and have a swim, but the wind has picked up so we head back to Catlypso.
 It is blowing 15 knots so we have a rough trip back.
 Kelly washes Veto to remove any traces of the pool water!